Assessment of Forward Head Posture in Information Technology Employees with Neck Pain: A Cross-Sectional Study

 Abstract

-Introduction- Neck pain is a most common complaint that we deal in the orthopedics OPD; most of which are IT professionals.
-In these individuals the incidence of forward head posture is high probably because of their vocational mismanagement.
-Materials and methods- A cross-sectional study was carried out from January 2019 to June 2019 during which total of 300 patients were taken into study.
-Clinical assessment of neck pain, head posture, range of motion and radiological assessment of Craniovertebral angle and anterior head translation was done.
-Results- Out of 300 patients, the major chunk was of males.
-On an average males used computers for 9.6 hours as compared to 9.2 hours of females.
-The average CVA was more in females (58.8).
-The average AHT was more in males (22.9).
-Discussion- As compared with the previous literature, our study showed 84.3% of males and 92.91 % of female participants had FHP.
+Conclusion: As compared with the previous literature, our study showed that 84.3% of male and 92.91% of female participants had FHP.
 CVA was lower, while AHT was higher in both groups than the usual range.
-The mean anterior head translation in our sample was 18.8 mm, that was been found to be aberrant in prior research study.
-Conclusion- In our study we have found a negative correlation between the craniovertebral angle and anterior head translation resulting in forward head posture which can furthermore lead to early changes of cervical spondylosis in IT employees probably due to long hours of desktop usage resulting in fixed postural habit.
+The mean AHT in our sample was 18.8 mm, which was found to be aberrant in the prior research studies.
+In our study, we have found a negative correlation between the CVA and AHT, resulting in FHP, which can furthermore lead to early changes of cervical spondylosis in IT employees, probably due to long hours of desktop usage resulting in fixed postural habit.

 2. Yip CHT, Chiu TTW, Poon ATK.
 The relationship between head posture and severity and disability of patients with neck pain.
 Man Ther.
 2008;13(2):148–54, http://dx.doi.org/10.1016/j.math.2006.11.002.